jimmiebtlr/meteor-slingshot-cloudinary/README.md

 - [ ] Improve handling of video, image, and raw upload types.
 - [ ] Check that public_id is checked using the signature.
+- [ ] Implement all the file upload options supported by cloudinary